lindsaygelle/slice/README.md

 ## Installation
-Getting started with Slice is a breeze.
 You can install it in your Go project using `go get`:

 ```sh
 go get github.com/lindsaygelle/slice
 ```

 ## Usage
-To begin using Slice, simply import the package into your Go code:
+Import the package into your Go code:

 ```Go
 import (